aldesantis/alessandro.codes/src/content/Evergreen notes/Product strategy has four steps.md

 ## 1. Focus

-Product strategy derives from _focus_ (see [[Strategy deals with present challenges]]) on your product’s vision and current objectives.
+Product strategy derives from _focus_ (see [[Evergreen notes/Strategy deals with present challenges]]) on your product’s vision and current objectives.

 ## 2. Insights